BEKK-IoT/getting-started/src/text/tasks/arduino/task3.md

   const led = new five.Led(x);
   const button = new five.Button(y);

-  //Do something with the led and button
+  //TODO turn the led on when pressing the button
-});
+  //TODO turn the led off when releasing the button });
 ```
 ` `